seanbao/mnemonas/docs/public-server-quickstart.en.md

 Public 80/443 -> Caddy/Nginx -> 127.0.0.1:8080 -> MnemoNAS
 ```

 Do not expose MnemoNAS `8080` or dataplane `9090/9091` directly to the public internet.
-If you changed the backend ports, keep those custom ports private as well.
+Custom backend ports must remain private as well.

 ## Prerequisites